-As you know, the UK is currently going through a period of economic and political uncertainty.
-This post is not about blame or discussing whether we had this forced upon us or not (I voted remain and I’m sure your Facebook streams are full of anger and confusion already) it’s about moving forward and ensuring you’re in a strong position with a positive future whatever happens.
+As you know, the UK and much of the world is currently going through a period of economic and political uncertainty.
+This post is not about blame or discussing whether we had this forced upon us or not (I voted Remain as you may be able to guess), it’s about moving forward and ensuring you are in a strong financial position, have choices and can create a successful future whatever happens to world economics.

 People often ask me how long it takes to become a Virtual Assistant and my answer is usually “it depends”.
 But now I have a definitive answer: if you set aside time every day to get on and focus on the things you need to do in the right order then it should take you no more than three months tops.
 And this is exactly how you do it: